 We feel like we can reduce stress by keeping their schedule similar to what it was the track.
 We also incorporate turn out time and integration to a herd.

 For the first several weeks we only work on walk, trot, and easy obstacles to slow down the urge to rush.
 We do not canter even on a lunge line.
 They have been asked for speed enough at the track.
 This is a crucial time for them to unwind and realize that rushing is no longer needed and they can take time to look around, smell the air, and learn to take a deep breath.
 The days of being ask to do things fast is over.

-Most of the horses at RMR are ridden western and english.
+Most of the horses at RMR are ridden Western and English.
+Horses in the RMR program have been thoroughly evaluated and most are ridden regularly.
+Horses that can not be ridden are handled on a regular basis, including hoof care, grooming, and training to improve basic ground manners.
 We strive to find what they are most comfortable with to help find them a home where they can be happy and thrive in a discipline they are best suited for.